clemensv/avrotize/README.md

 The tool does not convert data (instances of schemas), only the data structure definitions.

+Mind that the primary objective of the tool is the conversion of schemas that describe data structures used in applications, databases, and message systems.
+While the project's internal tests do cover a lot of ground, it is nevertheless not a primary goal of the tool to convert every complex document schema like those used for devops pipeline or system configuration files.

 ## Why?

 Data structure definitions are an essential part of data exchange,